Home

 ⋄ ⋄ ⋄

-Each of the above pain points were a constant reminder I was watching a heavyhearted movie trying to explain itself out of the mess it made.
+Each of the above pain points was a constant reminder I was watching a heavyhearted movie trying to explain itself out of the mess it made.
 I don’t think it succeeded.

 Once we set aside the painfully obvious truth that we are our bodies and begin to search for a more soothing and satisfying lie, all logic is lost.
 Oh, but the adventure begins!